sequencing/NxTrim/README.md

 ### Output:

 The default behaviour expects raw fastq files from a Nextera Mate-Pair library kit in Reverse-Forward orientation.
-Based on the location of the Nextera adapter sequence (if detected), nxtrim produces four different "virtual libraries":
+Based on the location of the Nextera junction adapter  (if detected), nxtrim produces four different "virtual libraries":

-* mp: read pairs that are large insert-size mate-pairs
+* mp: read pairs that are large insert-size mate-pairs, both mates will be reverse-complemented by nxtrim (from RF to FR) unless --rf commandline option is used
-* pe: read pairs that are short insert-sze paired-end reads
+* pe: read pairs that are short insert-size paired-end reads due to the junction adapter occurring early in a read
-* se: single reads
+* se: single reads (reads having no R1 or R2 counterpart)
 * unknown: a library of read-pairs that are mostly large-insert mate-pair, but possibly contain a small proportion of paired end contaminants

 ### Options:

 The trimmer will reverse-complement the reads such that the resulting libraries will be in Forward-Reverse (FR) orientation, if you wish to keep your reads as Reverse-Forward then use --rf flag.

 If you wish to generate pure mate-pair libraries (say for scaffolding), you can use the --justmp flag.
 This will only generate the unknown and mp libraries.
-Reads with an adapter occurring < minlength bp before the start will be completely N masked.
+Reads with a junction adapter occurring < minlength bp before the start will be completely N masked.

 If you wish to preserve mate-pair libraries whenever possible, the --preservemp flag may be useful.
 This will always keep the mate-pair library *unless* a read generated would be <minlength, in which case it will generate a PE.

-You can trade specificity/sensitivity of adapter detection with the --similarity flag (1 - proportion of bp differences allowed for match) and the --minoverlap flag (minimum #bp considered on the ends of reads to match with the Nextera adapter).
+You can trade specificity/sensitivity of junction adapter detection with the --similarity flag (1 - proportion of bp differences allowed for match) and the --minoverlap flag (minimum #bp considered on the ends of reads to match with the Nextera junction adapter).
 The defaults were well suited to bacteria in our testing.

 ### Adapter matching: